 Q. How did you become an animator?

 I started at home on my computer, trying to redraw the 2D games I played at the time such as Street Fighter 2.
 I then went to college to study animation, and really loved computer animation.
-It was only at the end of the course that I realised I could make games with this kind of degree so focused my efforts on 3D animation and was lucky enough to be hired at a new local studio.
+It was only at the end of the course that I realised I could make games with this kind of degree so focused my efforts on 3D animation and was lucky enough to be hired at a new local studio in Scotland.
+After four years of almost nothing but animating daily, I moved to North America to begin the real work – making some of the biggest and most technically demanding games.

 Q. What does it take to become a successful game animator and what I should do to gain experience in computer animation?

-Q. Is it important to be able to use ZBrush or MudBox for the animator?
+Q. Is it important for the animator to be able to use ZBrush?

 Q. Do you think there is a loss of creative control with motion capture?